kristus123/bloggy/content/cv/jobs/300_experis-academy.md

 ## Graduate program for people with a completed education

+At this camp we were taught:

+- 5 frontend and backend frameworks
+- Programming principles
+- How to work together on a large project

 After 3 months of training in Oslo, I started working in DNB.

 <ReadMore text="Read more about this story">